Kennicutt/SAUSERO/README.md

             BPM_OSIRIS_PLUS.fits -> BAD PIXEL MASK
         config/
             configuration.json   -> Configuration file.
-        aligning_osirisplus.py   -> Aligns the science frames.
+        check_files.py           -> It determines which steps can be performed by the pipeline based on the available FITS files. aligning_osirisplus.py   -> Aligns the science frames.
         astrometry_osirisplus.py -> Astrometrization of the science frames.
         Color_Codes.py           -> Gives color to the comments